huangyibo/huangyibo.github.io/_pages/cv.md

 - Outotec Sustainable Development Award, Central South University, 2015
 - The First Place in the Intel Cup 7th National Software Innovation Competition, China, 2014
   - Only 1 winner for National Grand Prize each year.
-- National Scholarship for undergraduate students, Central South University, 2014
+- National Scholarship for undergraduate students, China Ministry of Education, 2014